lucasromerodb/google-realtime-app/README.md

 - make a deploy to firebase hosting with `firebase deploy`
 - open your app browser and go to https://your-project-id.firebaseapp.com/ then you can see the static frontend

-> It is a good time for commit your changes.
-Ignore the `.firebaserc` file before your commit for avoid to expose your firebase project id
+> 💾 It is a good time for commit your changes.

 # Firebase Database Realtime